HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/microserviceRefactorPOSTnoAnswer.md

 This might look like a lot but if we take it step by step there isn't alot of crazy things happening.

 ## header
 First line is a header to say that the information we will send is of type json.
+(This will always be the case in our context)

 ## url setup
 The next two lines are to setup the url to the service we want to call, since we don't have the include anymore we must tell our program where to send the POST call.